 Atea Sustainability Focus (ASF) is a network of Nordic IT buyers that gives them a combined voice to contribute to increasing the global IT industry’s sustainability.
-Since the global IT industry considers Nordic buyers to be among the most progressive and ambitious when it comes to sustainability, as a Danish IT buyer you can use this opportunity to use your influence to increase the global supply chain's sustainability.
+Since the global IT industry considers Nordic buyers to be among the most progressive and ambitious when it comes to sustainability, this is an opportunity to use your influence to accelerate the sustainability work of the industry.

 As part of ASF, an Advisory Board has also been established that on an annual basis considers, selects and provides a number of concrete Nordic recommendations from the Nordic IT buyers directly to the management of Responsible Business Alliance (RBA) that, with 140 members, 6 million employees and thousands of subsuppliers, is the world’s leading coalition for sustainability in the IT industry.

 The foundation of Atea Sustainability Focus is the annual dialogue with Nordic IT buyers.
 The purpose is to identify the most pressing sustainability issues for the industry, but also to create an understanding of what we can do together to pave the way for more sustainable IT.

 In the 2021 survey, the typical respondent was an IT decision-maker from a large organization.
 This is important as it suggests that those who responded are people with potentially great influence.
 11 and 12 percent of those who responded work with sustainability or purchasing.

 A majority (57 percent) prioritize sustainability when purchasing IT equipment.
 Yet only a third set advanced sustainability requirements with award criteria and contract clauses.
 When asked what the most important thing you can do as an IT-buying organization, “strengthen the process around the sustainability requirements” comes in second place.